Désiré-Joseph Mercier: Inter-Belgian relations

 Mercier is known for favouring French speakers and opposing the use of the Dutch language.
 Though in general social-minded, he was blind to the social aspects of the Flemish Movement and opposed many of its aims.
 Two examples.
 (1) Claiming that Dutch could never be a full-fledged cultural language, he fought all attempts to have Flemish high school and university students educated in their native Dutch.
 He relented only when overwhelmed by the political pressure the Flemish Movement was generating.
 He managed to have Pope Benedict XV address him a letter in which he admonished priests that they should not address arguments extraneous to their supernatural commitment nor publish on secular subjects without their superior's permission.
 Mercier promptly published this letter.

 Church and science

 Mercier recognized the mathematical talent of Georges Lemaître as a young seminarian, and urged him to study Einstein's theories of relativity.
 Lemaître became an early expert in general relativity as it applied to cosmological questions.

 He went on to propose an expanding model of the universe, based on both Einstein's and de Sitter's models.
-Abbé Georges Lemaître developed his "primeval atom" hypothesis, together with researchers of the University of Louvain, and Gamow, Alpher and Herman into the better known Big Bang theory of the origin of the universe.
+Abbé Georges Lemaître developed his "primeval atom" hypothesis, together with researchers of the University of Leuven, and Gamow, Alpher and Herman into the better known Big Bang theory of the origin of the universe.

+Marian devotion

+Cardinal Mercier spread the spirituality of Louis de Montfort and was the main herald for his canonization.
+In 1925, he proposed to Catholic bishops to approve a prayer including the doctrine of Mary's Universal Mediation.